 By showing the item next to the unique listing code, it proves you (the seller) has physical possession of the device being sold.
 This prevents scammers from creating listings for high-dollar devices they do not actually have, for instance.
 It also keeps sellers from just providing stock photos or photos taken from someone else’s listing.

 What about for new items that are sealed in boxes?
 For new items:

 - The verification photo should display the sealed box next to the listing code

-- An additional photo clearly showing any seals on the box is preferred
+- An additional photo showing the intact seal on the box is required

-- For new items without seals, a photo showing the box’s contents is preferred (at least partially opened), but screen does not need to be powered on
+- For new products that are not factory sealed, a photo showing the box’s contents is required, and the product should not be powered on

 Here are a few example verification photos of a new device: